Bubka/2FAuth-Docs/public/getting-started/config/env-vars.md

 :::env-var-dl-wrapper

 Description
-:   The web address (URL) of your 2FAuth instance, e.g. `https://2fauth.mydomain.com`
+:   The main public address of your 2FAuth instance, e.g. `https://2fauth.mydomain.com`

     !!!primary
-    Ensure the value you set uses the `https` scheme when 2FAuth is reached through a secure connection !!!
+    Ensure the value you set uses the `https` scheme when 2FAuth is reached through a secure connection.
+    !!!

     !!!primary